codeandclay/drifter-if/README.md

 # Drifter IF

-WIP: The beggings of a text adventure framework.
+WIP: The beginnings of a text adventure framework.

 ## Notes

-If items are the props and scenery, events and actions are the on-stage movement.
+Things are the props and scenery.

 For anything to happen in the world, an action has to run.

 Actions are run by events.
+They can be initialized with subjects.

 An event is fired.
 An event runs one or more actions.